shavit/animated-telegram/README.md

 #### GraphiQL

 There is also a web interface to consume data from the GraphQL API, to read documentation about the different types, and export queries.
 It is available on `/graphiql`.

 Read more about [GraphiQL on Github](https://github.com/graphql/graphiql)

+You can also generate documentation with [graphdoc](https://github.com/2fd/graphdoc)

 ### gRPC